MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 ## Components

-Following are the main components in process mining:
+Following are the main components for process mining:

 - [Data requirements](process-mining-processes-and-data.md#data-requirements)